mikeyoshino/TheFreezeTeamBlog/input/posts/change.md

 Title: Change Visual Studio 2015 Default Templates
+Published: 06/15/2016
 Tags:
   - VisualStudio5
   - C#
   - Template
 Author: Steven T. Cramer
+Description: I prefer my using statements inside my namespace.
+But the default class Template for a web application generates like the following.
+Excerpt: I prefer my using statements inside my namespace.
+But the default class Template for a web application generates like the following.

 ---
 I prefer my `using` statements inside my namespace.
 But the default class Template for a web application generates like the following: